labelementary/react-essential/README.md

 ## Project Structure

 - `src/`: Source code directory
-  - `routes/`: Contains all routes and pages
+  - `/routes`: Contains all routes and pages
-  - `ui/`: Contains all reusable components and primitives
+  - `/components`: Contains reusable, presentational components that can be shared across different parts of the application.
+  - `/primitives`: Contains basic UI elements or primitive components such as buttons, inputs, etc., that are used in building more complex components.
+  - `/hooks`: Contains custom React hooks for specific logic or functionality that can be reused across the app.
+  - `/interfaces`: Contains TypeScript interfaces that define types for the app's data models or API responses.
-  - `lib/`: Includes helpers, utilities, and configuration files
+  - `/lib`: Includes helper functions, utilities, and configuration files like API clients, authentication methods, etc.
+  - `/providers`: Contains context providers for managing global state across the application.
-  - `styles/`: Global styles and theme configuration
+  - `/styles`: Global styles and theme configuration
 - `public/`: Static assets and images

 ## Getting Started